exercism/blog/stories/problem-solving-your-way-into-being-a-tech-lead-tehsphinx.md

 **Jonathan:** Huh?

 **Gabriel:** The macro writing was when I was like 16.
 In between, I also wrote some access based system for printing labels for letters so you, they could be sent out.
 So address, addresses and so on.
-And then came studying and surprise, I did not study informatic.
+And then came studying and surprise, I did not study informatics.

 **Jonathan:** Okay.